fasthakerm/babycrypt/README.md

 all we have to do is to calculate the gcd of a and b to find :Q*gcd(Q",Q""):

-but  we have a small problem , we can't calculate the gcd  because N-hint is a big number so we will limit the domain by using modulo of N and we get:
+but  we have a small problem , we can't calculate the gcd  because N-hint is a big number so the idea is to limit the domain by using modulo of N and we get:

 Q*gcd(Q",Q"")=gcd(a%N,b%N)

 finally we factorise Q*gcd(Q",Q"") to obtain Q

-hear my implementation code:
+here my  code:

 ![image](https://user-images.githubusercontent.com/75444239/128941220-0fc95415-7cc2-4137-83fd-94866ebfe9bd.png)